Curt Casali Player Props: Reds vs. Royals

 Curt Casali At The Plate

-- In 10 of 26 games this season, Casali has had at least one hit, including one game with multiple hits.
+- In 10 of 26 games this season, Casali has picked up at least one hit, including one game with multiple hits.

-- In 26 games played this year, he has not hit a home run.
+- He has not hit a home run in his 26 games this year.

-- In four games this year, Casali has picked up an RBI, with more than one RBI once.
+- In four games this season, Casali has picked up an RBI, with more than one RBI once.

-- He has scored a run in seven of 26 games so far this season.
+- He has scored in seven of 26 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.